 Erika Weinthal (Nicholas School of the Environment professor) and Liz Milewicz (Duke University Libraries’ department head for Digital Scholarship Services) led a two-year Bass Connections in Energy project to digitize, describe, and create educational materials from a decade of environmental assessments conducted by the United Nations Environment Programme (UNEP).
 Their cross-disciplinary team of undergraduate and graduate students created a descriptive inventory of the films that UNEP can use to better reference and use this assessment footage, as well as short films that promote understanding of the role that energy resource management plays in reducing conflict, protecting the environment, and ensuring human health and safety.

-The Fantasy Collecting game brought together Katie Jentleson, a doctoral student in Duke’s art, art history and visual studies department, and Will Shaw, Duke University Libraries’ digital humanities technology consultant, to create a pedagogical game that helps students discover how market interactions inform the value of artwork.
+The Fantasy Collecting game brought together Katie Jentleson, a doctoral student in Duke’s art, art history and visual studies department, and Will Shaw, Duke University Libraries’ digital humanities technology consultant, to create a digital, pedagogical game that helps students discover how market interactions inform the value of artwork.

 Professor of German Ann Marie Rasmussen and doctoral students Steffen Kaupp and Christian Straubhaar colloborated on the Rivalrous Masculinities course, which exposes how ideas of masculinity are socially and historically constructed.
 Undergraduate students in this course, who represented both Duke and partnering German universities, colllected images of masculinity over time and created the Rivalrous Masculinities virtual exhibit using the open source tool Omeka.
 Support for Omeka was provided by Duke University Libraries’ Will Shaw (digital humanities technology consultant) and Michael Daul (digital projects department programmer).